hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The following example shows a proton energy spectrum and illustrates the use of the ‘bins’ element.
-Note also that the uncertainty of the values associated with the proton spectrum are a separate variable.
+Note also that the uncertainty of the values associated with the proton spectrum is a separate variable.
 There is currently no way in the HAPI spec to explicitly link a variable to its uncertainties.

 ```javascript